xxyzz/ostep-hw/45/README.md

     `poly 0x1021: (1) 0001 0000 0010 0001`

     It can detect single bit error, two-bit error, error with odd number of bits and has 1 - 0.5^16 chance to detect burst error longer than or equal to 16 bits.

+5. Now build a tool (`create-csum.c`) that computes a single-byte checksum for every 4KB block of a file, and records the results in an output file (specified on the command line).
+Build a related tool(`check-csum.c`) that reads a file, computes the checksums over each block, and compares the results to the stored checksums stored in another file.
+If there is a problem, the program should print that the file has been corrupted.
+Test the program by manually corrupting the file.

+    ```
+    $ chmod +x ./csum.sh
+    $ ./csum.sh
+    ```